codacy/docs/docs/getting-started/codacy-quickstart.md

 ## Next steps

 The first analysis is based on default tool and pattern configurations.
-[It's important that you configure your repository](configuring-your-repository.md) to integrate code analysis seamlessly into your existing pipeline.
+It's now important that you configure your repository to integrate code analysis seamlessly into your existing pipeline.
+See how to [configure your repository to match the use cases of your team](configuring-your-repository.md).